 - Thanks to Toptal’s careful scrutiny, both clients and freelancers are protected from scammers.

-- Excellent option for companies or individuals who need a large-scale, highly specialized project completed by a qualified professional.
+- An excellent option for companies or individuals who need a large-scale, highly specialized project completed by a qualified professional.

 - It can take a fair amount of time (up to three weeks) to get matched with a freelancer.